open-telemetry/opentelemetry-go/website_docs/getting-started.md

 Welcome to the OpenTelemetry for Go getting started guide!
 This guide will walk you through the basic steps in installing, instrumenting with, configuring, and exporting data from OpenTelemetry.
 Before you get started, be sure to have Go 1.15 or newer installed.

+Having observability into an application is often critical to successfully identifying failures and issues, and hopefully improving the application with this information.
+This guide shows how this is possible to do using the OpenTelemetry Go project.
+You will start with an application that computes Fibonacci numbers for users, and from there you will add instrumentation to produce tracing telemetry for the application with OpenTelemetry Go.

-This guide will walk you the common situation where you already have an application that uses a library and want to add observability.
-The application will use asks users what Fibonacci number they would like generated and returns to them the computed value.
-To start, make a new directory named `fib` and add the following to a new file named `fibonacci.go` in that directory.
+To start building the application, make a new directory named `fib` to house our Fibonacci project.
+Next, add the following to a new file named `fib.go` in that directory.

 ```go
 package main